clitetailor/react-epic/docs/Math.md

 | True       |    +     |    -     |
 | False      |    -     |    +     |

-You can pick either one of the following strategy:
+You can pick either one of the following strategies:

 - Store the previous actions in memories, reduce the clock when `setTimeout` second param is negative, replay the actions in the correct order.
 - Remove the action.